An application for a permit for any proposed work is deemed abandoned 180 days after the date of filing.

 For permit applications submitted as a result of a Code Enforcement case, the maximum period of time from the date of filing until permit issuance is 90 days.

 Permit expires by time limitation and become null and void if the work authorized by the permit is not:

-- Commenced within 180 days from the date of the permit issuance, or;
+Commenced within 180 days from the date of the permit issuance, or;

-When a permit expires by time limit or is revoked, the incomplete construction for which the permit is issued shall constitute a public nuisance, and shall be abated in accordance with the procedure set forth in Chapters 16.02 of the Monterey Park Municipal Code.
+For a permit that is revoked or abandoned, the incomplete construction for which the permit is issued constitutes a public nuisance, and must be abated in accordance with the procedure set forth in the Monterey Park Municipal Code.

 For detailed information regarding plan check and permit expiration, please feel free to contact the Building Division at (626) 307-1300 or contact us via email at firstname.lastname@example.org